 Confirmations are the assurance that a transaction has been accepted and added to the blockchain.
 As each new block is mined, it adds further evidence of transaction validity.
 When the number of confirmations is 0, transactions have been rejected and not sent successfully to the network.

 How Many Confirmations To Send ETH?

 The number of confirmations required for an Ethereum transaction to be successful varies depending on the source.
 Exchanges require more certainty and can require between 20 to 30 network transactions before validating the ETH transaction.
-Etheruem’s whitepaper notes that 7 confirmations are sufficient to validate a network transaction.
+Ethereum’s whitepaper notes that 7 confirmations are sufficient to validate a network transaction.